 Video Transfer Services

-Masterpiece Multimedia provides video transfer and video conversion services at its stores in Malvern and Bala Cynwyd, Pa.
+Masterpiece Multimedia provides video transfer and video conversion services at its stores in Malvern, Bala Cynwyd and Limerick, Pa.
 We can transfer your video to DVD or file by converting your VHS, S-VHS, VHS-C, Hi8, Digital 8, Betamax, Betacam, Betacam SP, Betacam SX, Digital Beta, MPEG IMX, U-matic ¾, DVC Pro, HDV, MiniDV, Full Size DV and DV Cam.
 In our 15 years, we have transferred over 25,000 videos.

 We understand that video formats, both old and new, can be confusing and frustrating.
 We are here to help guide you through the transfer process.
 At the time your project is completed, you will receive your media back, just as you have given it to us.
 Our prices are based on a combination of starting and ending media type as well as volume.
 Because there are so many variables in pricing, it is best to give us a call.